A. Battle against the Amalekites.

 Now the word of the Lord came to Samuel, saying, "I greatly regret that I have set up Saul as king, for he has turned back from following Me, and has not performed My commandments."
 And it grieved Samuel, and he cried out to the Lord all night.

 a.
-I greatly regret that I have set up Saul as king: God’s heart was broken over Saul’s disobedience.
-The man who started out humble and submissive to God was now boldly going his own way in disobedience to God.
+I greatly regret that I have set up Saul as king: God's heart was broken over Saul's disobedience.
+The man who started out humble and submitted to God eventially went his own way in disobedience.

 b.
-And it grieved Samuel, and he cried out to the Lord all night: Samuel shows that he has God’s heart.
-It hurt God to reject Saul, and it hurt God’s prophet to see him rejected.
-We are close to God’s heart when the things that grieve Him grieve us, and the things that please God please us.
+And it grieved Samuel, and he cried out to the Lord all night: Samuel had God's heart.
+It hurt God to reject Saul, and it hurt God's prophet to see him rejected.
+We are close to God's heart when the things that grieve Him grieve us, and the things that please God please us.